 Will you learn a lot from it?
 Undoubtedly yes you will – but again this is something else where realistically you can get all the exact same information you will be taught through these lessons elsewhere online.
-Sure, this course will speed up your learning curve – but personally I couldn’t justify blowing $10k on it.
+Sure, this course will speed up your learning curve – but personally, I couldn’t justify blowing $10k on it.

-And in case you’re wondering what it covers – the reason I didn’t touch on that is because it basically attempts to cover everything there is to internet marketing, so you name it, it’s included in the course.
+And in case you’re wondering what it covers – the reason I didn’t touch on that is that it basically attempts to cover everything there is to internet marketing, so you name it, it’s included in the course.

 Elite Fam Insider – $12,000

-The Business Opportunity – Tecademics Compensation Plan
+Tecademics Compensation Plan

 Being honest, most people who are looking into Tecademics are looking to promote Tecademics itself because somebody’s got them hooked on the idea of being able to sell high-ticket products & earn whopping $1,000+ commissions.